robotdotnet/FRC-Extension/README.md

 Requirements
 ============

 Visual Studio 2013 or Visual Studio 2015.
 Note that the express editions will not work.
-We recommend Visual Studio 2015 for the best experience.
+We recommend Visual Studio 2015 Community for the best experience.

 Installation
 ============